-Structural calculations for the entire structural system of the project must be provided.
+Structural calculations for the entire structural system of the project shall be submitted in conformance with local jurisdiction requirements.

 Specifications

 Either on the drawings or in booklet form, construction components covering materials and methods of construction, wall finishes and all pertinent equipment must be further defined.
 Schedules may be incorporated in the project manual in lieu of drawings.